Iron Mountain Lake police chief charged with stealing drug evidence, false impersonation

 Following Washburn’s admission to taking the the meth, a search warrant was obtained to search the chief’s home for other stolen items and controlled substances.

-Inside Washburn’s bedroom in the home, the report states that officers located a substance that field-tested positive for methamphetamine.
+Inside Washburn’s bedroom in the home, the report states that officers found a substance that field-tested positive for methamphetamine.

 In addition, a report was received from the city of Iron Mountain Lake regarding paint cans removed from the Iron Mountain City Hall.